 A proper accounting system will make all the difference when it comes to ecommerce bookkeeping and accounting.
 Ensuring all financial records are maintained in good order will only help you as the business grows.

 Ecommerce accounting vs bookkeeping: What’s the difference?

 First things first—let’s start with a quick discussion of the differences between accounting and bookkeeping so you get off on the right foot.

 Bookkeeping is the most basic form of accounting which includes a record of all transactions and financial documents.
 In essence, it’s just organization on a financial scale.
 Bookkeeping tasks include the following:

 - Categorizing transactions

 - Accounts receivable management

-Accounting, on the other hand, focuses on steps required to analyze all of the financial information recorded by the bookkeeper to help build various financial reports, models, and forecasts.
+Accounting, on the other hand, focuses on steps required to analyze all of the financial information recorded by the bookkeeper to help build various financial reports, advanced financial models, and forecasts.
 Some of the main tasks include:

 - Preparing adjusted entries